isabella232/pmp-support-site/docs/developers/020_authentication.md

   </div>
 </div>

 Let me just stress that you should **NEVER** be using your PMP username/password directly in an application.
-You should be giving each app its own client-id/secret, to use the PMP *on your behalf*.
+You should give each app its own client-id/secret, to use the PMP *on your behalf*.

 ## Credential List